juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 slug: /upgrade-csi-driver
 ---

 Check the [release notes](https://github.com/juicedata/juicefs-csi-driver/releases) to decide if you need to upgrade JuiceFS CSI Driver.
+If you need to solely upgrade JuiceFS Client, refer to [upgrade JuiceFS Client](./upgrade-juicefs-client.md).

 :::note
 If you are using CSI Driver in [Mount by process mode](../introduction.md#by-process), or still using versions before v0.10, refer to [Upgrade under mount by process mode](#mount-by-process-upgrade) for upgrade steps.